matheuristic/plan9port-config/README.md

   with set ghfs port, and modify the the mountpoint path as needed).

 - [muscle](https://github.com/nicolagi/muscle): 9p file server with
-  revision history and merge.
-Install with
+  revision history and merge, with S3 as the write-once-read-many (WORM) device.
+Install with:

   ```sh
   go install github.com/nicolagi/muscle/cmd/...